fizwidget/fizwidget.github.io/source/_posts/2014-07-25-python-or-ruby.markdown

 end
 ```

-The former is quite clunky, but the latter almost reads as English prose!
+The former is rather clunky, but the latter almost reads as English prose!

 Private parts
 -------------